 Students with Disabilities

-Students with disabilities are strongly encouraged to contact the Academic Resource Center before the start of classes to allow that office time to review their documentation and to make recommendations for appropriate accommodations, including note takers, books on tape, extended time on tests, interpreting services and enlarged texts, among others.
-There is a procedure for requesting an accommodation as well as a list of possible accommodations available.
+Students with disabilities are strongly encouraged to contact the Academic Resource Center (ARC) in the School of Continuing Studies (C129), firstname.lastname@example.org, (202) 784-7366, before the start of classes to allow that office time to review their documentation and to make recommendations for appropriate accommodations, including note takers, materials in alternative formats (Large Print, Braille, MP3, KESI, DAISY), extended time on tests, and interpreting/CART services, among others.
+The procedure for requesting an accommodation can be found at http://academicsupport.georgetown.edu/disability/medical-accommodations/.

 The following organizations can help students, faculty and staff better understand disabilities and accommodations in higher education: